Cooperative ISAC for LAE: Joint Trajectory Planning, Power allocation, and Dynamic Time Division: Numerical Results

 Fig.~\ref{fig:optimized_trajectory} shows the optimized UAV trajectories for both position settings under varying minimum sensing MI constraints.
-Across all subfigures the UAVs adjust speed dynamically.
+Across all subfigures, the UAVs adjust speed dynamically.
 Trajectory markers, which indicate the position at each time slot, are sparse when the UAVs are far from any BS, revealing higher speeds in weak-channel regions; they become dense near the BSs, indicating slower motion.
 This behavior is effective since dwelling in strong-channel areas yields higher data rates and advances the goal of maximizing the sum communication rate.
 The MI requirement also shapes the paths.
 Fig.~\ref{fig:trajectory_image1} and Fig.~\ref{fig:trajectory_image3} exhibit similar overall geometry, yet the stricter target \(R_{\min}^{\mathrm{MI}}=100\) bits moves the trajectories slightly closer to the BSs than \(R_{\min}^{\mathrm{MI}}=60\) bits, which strengthens the received echoes and improves sensing quality to meet the higher target.
 The UAVs maintain a clear standoff distance rather than flying arbitrarily close to the BSs.
 Although shorter range strengthens the desired signal, it raises inter-UAV interference, degrades the SINR of other links, and can reduce the sum communication rate.
 The optimized trajectories therefore balance signal strength and interference containment to enhance both sensing reliability and communication throughput.

-For a more detailed analysis of the system's dynamic behavior, the subsequent discussion and corresponding figures focus on the results from Position Setting 1 with the sensing requirement set to $R_{\min}^{\mathrm{MI}} = 60$\,bits.
+For a more detailed analysis of the system's dynamic behavior, the slot-level results in Figs.~\ref{fig:speed_per_slot}--\ref{fig:power_per_slot} are presented for Position Setting 1 with the sensing requirement set to $R_{\min}^{\mathrm{MI}} = 60$\,bits, unless otherwise specified.